 Cardiologists recommend individuals ages 20 and older should have their cholesterol checked once every 5 years.
 If you happen to be at risk of high cholesterol, then you should get checked more often than every 5 years.

 Basics of Cholesterol

 You will often hear of LDL.
 This stands for low-density lipoprotein and is your “bad cholesterol.”
 High-density lipoprotein (HDL), is “good cholesterol.”

-Your doctor may recommend one of two tests, a fasting total cholesterol level or a non-fasting cholesterol level.
-Your fasting total cholesterol level, also called a lipid profile, measures lipoprotein, LDL, HDL, total cholesterol, and triglycerides.
+Your doctor may recommend one of two tests, a fasting level or a non-fasting level.
+Your fasting total level, also called a lipid profile, measures lipoprotein, LDL, HDL, total cholesterol, and triglycerides.
 This should not exceed 200.

-The non-fasting cholesterol test shows total cholesterol and HDL Cholesterol.
+The non-fasting test shows your total and HDL levels.

 Why Is It Important to Know Your Cholesterol Levels?

-Your doctor can use your cholesterol levels to know if you are at risk of having a stroke or heart problems over the next ten years.
+Your doctor can use your levels to know if you are at risk of having a stroke or heart problems over the next ten years.
 As an added benefit, your doctor can come up with a proactive game plan to helping you reduce your cholesterol if it needs to be reduced.

-Here are several methods on how to lower cholesterol.
+Here are several methods on how to lower it.
 The good news is that if your LDL is higher than what is healthy, there are easy measures to take which can quickly lower LDL levels.
 The results in LDL reduction can be seen in as early as 6 weeks.

 - Quitting Smoking – Smoking causes your good cholesterol (HDL) to go down

-- Exercise – Exercise can cause your good HDL cholesterol levels to rise.
+- Exercise – Exercise can cause your HDL levels to rise.
 It can also help control weight and high blood pressure

-- Eating low cholesterol foods – Your daily cholesterol intake should be less than 300 grams according to the American Heart Association.
+- Eating low cholesterol foods – Your daily intake should be less than 300 grams according to the American Heart Association.
 If you are already at risk, you should eat less than 200 grams.